 1. How do you define and diagnose treatment-resistant depression?

 Doctors can have different ideas about what "treatment-resistant" means.
 For most, it means you didn’t feel better after trying at least two antidepressants from different classes, each for quite some time -- about eight weeks at an appropriate dose.
 Find out how your doctor views the condition and what that means for you and your treatment.

 2. How much experience do you have in treating treatment-resistant depression?

 If you have treatment-resistant depression, you need to see an expert -- such as a psychiatrist who has helped other people with chronic depression.
-You could also find a behavioral therapist, such as a psychologist or social worker, who has worked with people who have treatment-resistant depression.
+You could also find a psychologist or social worker, who has worked on behavioral strategieswith people who have treatment-resistant depression.

 3. Why is my depression hard to treat?